bioasp/meneco-pp/evodistance/evodistance.md

 # Evodistance

+Meneco++ uses phylogenetic distances to prioritize reactions that are closer to the reconstructed organism.
+To do this, meneco++ needs a measure of that distance.
+We are trying to build a benchmark, using an incomplete *E. coli* model as the target of reconstruction, and *Metacyc* as a source of reactions to be used as patches.

+During our first try at the benchmark, we used existing databases to obtain the phylogenetic distances between *E. coli* and the rest of the organisms in *Metacyc*.
+With this `Old Protocol`, we covered around 50% of the needed distances.

+Now, instead of using existing distance databases, we developed a `New Protocol` that computes distances, based on the edit distances between 16S genes.

 ## Old protocol

 To compute the evolutionary distance between *E. coli* and the rest of the organisms in MetaCyc, we used existing data from Roundup (http://roundup.hms.harvard.edu/) and MetaCyc itself.